Working Families Party Staffers Face Harassment After Warren Endorsement

 “I do not personally think that Bernie Sanders would condone this behavior,” says Ollom.
 “It’s not all Bernie supporters, but people are doing this in his name.
 A lot of people have their picture as his profile picture.
 When it seems to come from a collection of people speaking on behalf of this candidate, it definitely looks bad.”

 Many Sanders supporters expressed outrage at an endorsement process they viewed as too secretive.
 The WFP endorsement process—which was developed for the 2020 primary and was not used in 2016—gave equal weight to its National Committee (made up of activists, organizers and union leaders who had been elected to represent their respective constituencies, similar to party delegates) and its grassroots online membership (including non-paying party members and the general public on their email list.)
+The 2016 process had given the National Committee significantly more weight than the grassroots membership, and the new process was developed to equalize the input in the 2020 endorsement.
 The Party announced Monday that Warren received more than 60% of the vote through an endorsement process that gave equal weight to the two factions, but did not release vote breakdown.

 “We think it’s counterproductive for supporters in two camps to engage like this,” says Mitchell.
 “Some people are disappointed with the outcome, so they’re raising questions about the process.”